Overview

 This course will enable you to:

-- Critically apply concepts of machine learning, neural networks, data science algorithms, advanced exploratory statistics to solve financial problems with applications of computational intelligence.
+• critically apply concepts of neural networks, data science algorithms, and advanced exploratory statistics to solve financial problems

-- Critically analyse information collection techniques and analysis methods and manipulate and develop tools and technologies designed for capturing, processing, storing, transferring, analysing, and visualising data for financial applications.
+• critically analyse information collection techniques, analysis methods and manipulate and develop tools and technologies designed for capturing, processing, storing, transferring, analysing, and visualising data for financial applications

-- Develop a workable knowledge base and skills in areas of current technological development in finance (such as blockchain, distributed ledger technology, cybersecurity, payment systems and so on) as applied to risk analysis and modelling, regulation, compliance, and investment analysis.
+• develop a working knowledge of current technological development in finance, including in blockchain, distributed ledger technology, cybersecurity and payment systems in relation to risk analysis and modelling, regulation, compliance, and investment analysis

 Graduate opportunities